Virtual Folders

 Create a Knit virtual folder

 Enter the basic virtual folder information and click on the “Next” button.
-You will be prompted to enter the rules that determine this Virtual Folder’s content.
-The screen below shows the rules used to create the example “Financial Info” virtual folder.
+You will be prompted to enter the rules that determine this Virtual Folder’s content, as shown in the screen below.

 How do I add content to a Virtual Folder?